-You must read the EMDG Grant Guidelines before applying.
+You must read the EMDG grant guidelines before applying.

 The EMDG Online Portal is closed to applications.
 You can access the portal for a record of your application form and updates on your application status.

-When applying you will need to provide:
+When applying you will need to have:

 Your plan to market could be:

 It should explain:

 You may choose to use the plan to market template below.
 Note if your plan is not specific to your business (i.e. a generic plan or a copy of other businesses’ plans) or contains no detail within a single page then it will be deemed insufficient for the purposes of determining eligibility.